 |

-some rewiring.
+it requires some rewiring.
 In a nutshell, you want to extend the VoIP device phone jack all the

 way back to the central 'home run' wiring location (often times, the demarc box)